 When working with elite athletes, it is not only about eating a healthy balanced diet.
 Don’t get me wrong of course that is important, but it is equally if not more important the advice you provide considers one main thing – performance!
 What does that mean?
 It means optimising intake to ensure your athlete has fuelled and recovered appropriately for their training requirements.

 An athlete’s requirements could be considered abnormal when you compare them to the general population.
 After all, an athlete can train for 4 to 8 hours per day, compared to the average person who may struggle to exercise that much in a week!
 For this reason, it is important recommendations are being made which consider the individual athlete and what their training and performance requirements are.

 Having good overall health and a strong immune system is key to being a good athlete, but performance nutrition is about having many more tools in the toolbox compared to just meeting nutritional requirements set out by the standard guidelines.

 Below are my five priority areas to help fuel an athlete.

 1. Periodise Nutritional Intake

 One of the most important elements of an athletes training program is periodisation.
 This means some sessions or even whole training blocks are much harder than others.
 It will also include scheduled rest days and ‘down’ weeks.
 These intermittent intensities, durations and types of training are important to maximise performance and ensure optimal adaptation.

 For the harder, more intense sessions their bodies will use more glucose and glycogen to fuel the session.
 This means, the individual should be taking on more nutrition prior to, and immediately after, those key sessions to maximise training output, and also optimise recovery.

 Some nutrients and foods should be adjusted more than others.
 For example, carbohydrate intake should be adjusted based on the type of training.
-This is different to protein intake which should remain relatively constant day to day.
+This is different from protein intake which should remain relatively constant day-to-day.